lnvglr/character-diversion/character-diversion.md

 > [note] The idea to design fonts with many variable font axes and use those axes not for changing generic parameters but for fluidly changing ornaments and treatment of serifs is quite intriguing.

-#### Publication on *Character Diversion*
+Finally, I uploaded the font to *Character Diversion*, composed opinions on the parts of charters I modified and opened the discourse to the public.

 ### The New Hebrew Typography

 In my research on the latinisation of Hebrew typography, I came across *The New Hebrew Typography* by Hugh J. Schonfield.
 It is an attempt at reimagining the Hebrew typography way beyond the bounds of typography.
 Not so much did he develop a typeface or range of typefaces, he developed new conventions for the Hebrew script, heavily inspired by the Latin script.
 He implemented a bi-cameral system, giving Hebrew lower case characters, he removed the five final forms (›ך‹, ›ם‹, ›ן‹, ›ף‹, ›ץ‹), added vertical stress and real serifs (different from the already existing tags).

 Most of what I could find about *The New Hebrew Typography* were rants about how terrible the ideas were, how illegible the letter forms, and—quite frankly—how low the quality of execution was.
+Surely, the proposal may have also been rejected because of personal preference or for religious and cultural convitions considering the latinization and act of colonization.
 What I could not find, was a constructive inspection of each letter, each consideration, and discourse about the considerations driven by the Hebrew type design community.

-This experience was another bit, which inspired me to work on this project.
+This was yet another experience which inspired me to work on this project.
 The notion that some ideas, however wild and unpopular they may seem at first, at least deserve a platform to be discussed.
 For this reason, I uploaded to *Character Diversion* a font designed after the principle of *The New Hebrew Typography*.

 ## Outlook